Traditional Chinese Medicine |

 Applying these simple diet principles at home will keep the child healthy after Chinese herbs and acupuncture are used to treat the underlying cause of the chronic infections.

-Pediatric Digestive ProblemsThe digestive system in children is inherently weak.
-During the 5-6 years that it takes for the digestive system to mature many common problems can occur such as colic, ear infections, cough, swollen glands, allergies, asthma, and eczema.
-With an appropriate diet many illnesses can be treated and prevented.
 Chinese herbs are used to treat digestive problems by strengthening digestive function and eliminating mucus production.
 Acupuncture is used with much success in treating digestive problems.
 On very small children and infants, tiny acupuncture needles may be quickly inserted and removed.
 General guidelines for good digestion to use at home:

 |